informalsystems/quint/README.md

         * `/` instead of `\div`,
         * `.` instead of `!` when accessing a name in an instance.

- - TNT should be easy to parse:
+ - *TNT should be easy to parse*:
     - It uses a small set of syntactic rules.
     - It borrows the best practices from the programming languages.
     - It eliminates ambiguity in several operators (of tuples, records, sequences).

- - TNT should be easy to pretty print:
+ - *TNT should be easy to pretty print*:
-    - Indendation is encouraged but not required.
+    - Indentation is encouraged but not required.

- - TNT should be compatible with TLA+:
+ - *TNT should be compatible with TLA+*:
     - We keep one-to-one correspondence with the most of TLA+ operators.
     - There will be a transpiler to TLA+, so you can always jump back to TLA+.
-    - If the user omits types, the transpiler will still produce TLA+ code.

- - TNT minimizes pain points of TLA+:
+ - *TNT minimizes pain points of TLA+*:
-    - There is a clean separation between expressions of different levels: state, action, and temporal.
+    - There is a clean separation between expressions of different modes: stateless, state, action, property, and temporal.
-    - Updates to state variables are labelled as assignments.
+    - Updates to state variables are labelled as assignments: `x <- e`.
     - Recursive operators and functions are removed in favor of well-known concepts such as `filter`, `map`, and `fold`.